davidmarkclements/Respondu/README.md

 Using Implementations
 ===
-Respondu also provides an implementations system, it currently has the picture implementation.
+Respondu also provides an implementations system, it currently includes the picture and srcset implementations.

-To use do something like
+For picture we would do something like

 ```html
 <!DOCTYPE HTML>